Welcome to the home of Bike Sense Louisville! Visit the Big Four Bridge to hear the sound or CLICK HERE

 Bike Sense Louisville is a public art project centered around bicycle use in Louisville, Kentucky.

-Temperature, air-quality and location data will be collected using small sensor units that attach to bicycles.
-The data collected will be interpreted into sound that will play on the Big Four Bridge, as well as visualized into useful maps on this website.
+Temperature, air-quality and location data is being collected from volunteer cyclists around Louisville.
+Using small sensor units that attach to bicycles.
+The data is being interpreted into sound in real-time and playing on the Big Four Bridge.

 Phase 1 - Fall 2018